Indianapolis Truck Wreck Lawyers

 In 1938, truck drivers were allowed to drive twelve hours in a row, and there was no maximum for hours on duty before a 30-minute rest break was required.
 As of March 2017—eight decades later—the laws were changed to allow eleven hours of consecutive driving after ten consecutive hours off duty for property-carrying truck drivers, and ten hours of consecutive driving after eight consecutive hours off duty for passenger-carrying truck drivers.

 If you have ever driven eleven hours at a stretch, you are fully aware of the difficulties you encounter staying awake and alert.
 Truck drivers, however, do this on a daily basis, even though thirteen percent of all truck drivers admit to falling asleep behind the wheel while driving, and forty-five percent said they sometimes or often had trouble staying awake while driving.
 An FMCSA-sponsored study found that 48 percent of truck drivers admitted falling asleep while driving at least once during the prior year.
-Further results of this study include:
+Further results of this study include [The US House of Representatives has since removed the records of this testimony from their official website]:

 - The crash risk for truck drivers increases exponentially after the 8th consecutive hour of driving.